Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon R9 290 should be a lot faster than the Radeon HD 7870 in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 290 should in theory be quite a bit superior to the Radeon HD 7870 overall. (explain)

-Texel RateThe Radeon R9 290 is quite a bit (about 60%) faster with regards to anisotropic filtering than the Radeon HD 7870. (explain)
+Texel RateThe Radeon R9 290 should be a lot (about 60%) faster with regards to anisotropic filtering than the Radeon HD 7870. (explain)

-Pixel RateThe Radeon R9 290 will be quite a bit (approximately 60%) better at full screen anti-aliasing than the Radeon HD 7870, and should be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon R9 290 is much (more or less 60%) more effective at anti-aliasing than the Radeon HD 7870, and able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison